 DIY Glow Bubbles Packaging

 You know I’m a sucker for packaging, so I couldn’t resist creating cute little containers to package up my DIY Glow Bubbles.
-Of course I have a free printable label template that you can use for labeling your Glow Bubbles.
+Of course I have a free printable “GLOW BUBBLES” label template that you can use — just fill out the form at the end of this post.
 I printed the template on a full-sheet label.
 After cutting out the labels and applying a set to each bottle, I recommend wrapping clear packing tape over the labels to make them water resistant.

 For individual containers, I ordered these 4-ounce plastic spice jars.
 I love that they’re clear so you can see the glowing solution.
 I also found these bubble wands on Amazon, and the white wands glowed SO well.
 My kids were very pleased.